jgchk/better-rym/README.md

 3. Create a [Spotify client ID/secret](https://developer.spotify.com/documentation/web-api/quick-start/), [YouTube API key](https://developers.google.com/youtube/v3/getting-started#before-you-start), and a [Discogs application](https://www.discogs.com/settings/developers) and place them in the `.env` file.

-### Dev Server
+### Development Build

-BetterRYM includes a dev server which will hot-reload your browser automatically as you work.
-It passes source maps and unminified code to the browser for easier debugging.
+Run the following commands to get a dev build running.
+It will automatically rebuild when you save, and will pass source maps and unminified code to the browser for easier debugging.

 ```sh
 # Install dependencies